A colostomy is an operation that creates an opening for the colon, or large intestine,

 Reasons for the procedure

 Colostomy surgery may be needed to treat several different diseases and conditions.
-These include:

 Birth defect, such as a blocked or missing anal opening, called an imperforate anus